Acquisition of 21st Century Fox by Disney: Road to completion (July 2018–March 2019)

 On July 25, 2018, TCI Fund Management, the second largest shareholder of 21st Century Fox, indicated it voted to approve the Disney–Fox deal.
 On July 27, Disney and Fox shareholders approved the merger between the two companies.

 There were reports on August 9 that Viacom CEO Bob Bakish wanted to license its television ad targeting tech to the entire industry, starting with Fox.
-On August 12, the Competition Commission of India approved the Disney–Fox deal.
+On August 12, the Competition Commission of India (CCI) approved the Disney–Fox deal.

-On September 17, the European Commission scheduled a merger review for October 19, which was later postponed to November 6.
+On September 17, the European Commission (EC) scheduled a merger review for October 19, which was later postponed to November 6.

 On October 5, Disney announced the commencement of exchange offers and consent solicitations for 21st Century Fox.